linzhangcs/blog/_posts/2019-03-01-audiostory.md

 I've been listening to radio shows ever since I was in middle school.
 I like the format because it portraits a story in details, and yet still leave room for listeners to use their imagination to fill out the visuals.

 For this audio story, I want to make a story about a conflict that is in my life.
-At the heart of every interesting story there is a conflict, big or small, so I thought of recording my journey of understand and resolve my own conflict as a story.
+At the heart of every interesting story there is a conflict, big or small.
+And for every conflict there are different sides of the same event.
+Similar to the excerpt from They Poured Fire on Us From the Sky, it describes the same event from different people's perspective.
+So I thought of recording my journey of understanding and resolving my own conflict as a story.

 As a part of my understanding of conflicts in general, I did a 2 hours training on conflict resolution, where I learned about my conflict style and theories about conflicts.
 The specific model about conflict used was PIN model - as in Position, Interest, and Need.

 ![pin model]({{site.baseurl}}/images/collectivenarrative/conflictmodel.jpg)